Rok celebrates his 150th country on a sunny beach in the Bahamas

 The Bahamas welcome more than 11 million visitors annually, with 85% of these tourists arriving via cruise ships.

-In search of cheap transport from the airport
+In search of cheap transport

-Since I was aware of ridiculously high prices for taxi from the airport to Nassau downtown, which is approximately 20 kilometers far, I wanted to try other alternatives.
+Since I was aware of the ridiculously high prices for taxi from the airport to Nassau downtown, which is approximately 20 kilometers far, I wanted to try other alternatives.
 There were no buses available on Saturday evening, so the only other option was hitchhiking.
 I was travelling with my partner.
-We stood along the main road from the airport and waiting on the left side of the road.
+We stood along the main road from the airport and waited on the left side of the road.

 The fact that cars drive on the left in the Bahamas serves as one of the few reminders of its British colonial past.
 Most of the cars were passing by without even looking at me.
 Some empty taxis stopped, but I was not interested in their offers.